-In the winter of 2021, TRACK-KIT®'s tracking capabilities were expanded to include the tracking of any toxicology kit administered alongside a SAECK.
+In February of 2021, TRACK-KIT®'s tracking capabilities were expanded to include the tracking of any toxicology kit administered alongside a SAECK.
 A toxicology kit is a kit administered to survivors to determine if drugs or other substances are present in the survivor's system.
 Although the statute does not require the tracking of toxicology kits, tracking toxicology kits in TRACK-KIT® provides survivors with the ability to track both kits and helps ensure that toxicology kits arrive at the laboratory for testing.
 Toxicology kits accompany SAECKs but unlike SAECKs, all toxicology kits undergo testing at the MSPCL regardless of where the assault occurred or if the SAECK is reported or unreported due to the potential for dissipation of evidence.
-With this enhancement, the system was able to track 113 collected toxicology kits in Fiscal Year 2021.
-The TRACK-KIT® vendor, Sample Tracking and Control Solutions (STACS) DNA, reports that Massachusetts is the first U.S. state to include the tracking of toxicology kits in its tracking system.
+With this enhancement, the system was able to track 400 collected toxicology kits in Fiscal Year 2022.
+The TRACK-KIT® vendor, Sample Tracking and Control Solutions (STACS) DNA1, reports that Massachusetts is the first U.S. state to include the tracking.
 More information and resources can be found at Mass.Gov/saeck.

-4. Fiscal Year 2021 Summary
+4. Fiscal Year 2022 Summary